 One 2017 study in Building and Environment reported that 20% of the U.S. population has experienced not-so-great health effects from air fresheners.

-This study includes more acute effects like migraine headaches, asthma attacks, mucosal symptoms, infant illness, and breathing difficulties.
-It doesn’t take into account the potential longterm downstream affects of regularly inhaling endocrine disrupting chemicals, such as infertility or even cancer.
+This study includes acute effects like migraine headaches, asthma attacks, mucosal symptoms, infant illness, and breathing difficulties.
+It doesn’t take into account the potential long-term downstream effects of regularly inhaling endocrine-disrupting chemicals, such as infertility or even cancer.

 Are Plug-In Air Fresheners Toxic?

-According to MADE SAFE®, the organization that has helmed America’s first non-toxic product seal, traditional air fresheners can include the following less-than-desirable chemicals:
+According to MADE SAFE®, the organization that has helped America’s first non-toxic product seal, traditional air fresheners can include the following less-than-desirable chemicals:

 Benzene: Known for its sweet smell, this chemical comes from crude oil, coal, or natural gas.
 It is a known carcinogen.
-There’s an even higher chance your air freshener may contains benzene if you’re using an aerosol spray.
-In recent years, lab testing has found benzene contamination in a variety of aerosol spray products, from dry shampoo to deodorant to sunscreen.
+If you’re using an aerosol spray, there’s an even higher chance your air freshener may contain benzene.
+In recent years, lab testing has found benzene contamination in various aerosol spray products, from dry shampoo to deodorant to sunscreen.